ndornseif/video-crusher/README.md

 Videos get deconstructed into frames at a specified sample frame rate.
 These frames are saved in a frame directory and can then be modified in their resolution, color depth, etc.
 video-crusher is able to recombine them into a new video if desired.
-Is is also possible to reduce the audio bandwidth or audio bit depth.
+It is also possible to reduce the audio bandwidth or audio bit depth.

 ## Command Line Arguments